-The symptoms of black lung include shortness of breath, coughing, chronic bronchitis and in extreme cases, progressive massive fibrosis which can be fatal.
+The symptoms of black lung include shortness of breath, coughing and chronic bronchitis.
+In some cases progressive massive fibrosis (PMF) can also develop.
+PMF can be fatal.

 The occupations most at risk include handlers (e.g. acrylate), animal handlers and veterinarians (animal proteins), bakers and millers (cereal grains), carpet makers (gums), electronics workers (soldering resin), forest workers, carpenters and cabinetmakers (wood dust), hairdressers (e.g. persulfate), health care workers (latex and chemicals such as glutaraldehyde ), cleaners (e.g. chloramine-T), pharmaceutical workers (drugs, enzymes), seafood processors, shellac handlers (e.g. amines), solderers and refiners (metals), spray painters, insulation installers, plastics and foam industry workers (e.g. diisocyanates), textile workers (dyes) and users of plastics and epoxy resins.

 Symptoms include shortness of breath, chest tightness, cough, sputum production and wheezing.
 Some patients may also develop upper airway symptoms such as itchy eyes, tearing, sneezing, nasal congestion and runny nose.